ORL

 Jase Richardson

-Richardson produces at an below average rate for a 11-minute workload.
+Richardson produces at an poor rate for a 11-minute workload.

 Every stat, every credit, every cost — per game average